-Recognising her rare talent, first for an Indian driver.
+Recognising her rare talent, Formula 1 had signed her for its F1 Academy DYD program earlier this year, another first for an Indian driver.

 "Im so happy with this win.
 Dubai Kartdrome is

 where I started karting so this track will always remain close to my heart.
 I got limited running in preparation for this race, but nonetheless I was still able to be on pace.
 Big thanks to my sponsors AKCEL Academy for all their support," said Atiqa.